What is a statement of work (SoW)?

-Owing to this, make sure that your write clearly and concisely in your SoW.
+Owing to this, make sure that you write clearly and concisely in your SoW.
 Use language that you know a variety of people from different industries would be able to understand.
 Otherwise, it looks like your documentation is confusingly written and lacks accessibility.

 Account for future modifications

 Projects are dynamic; they go through many different phases, evolutions, and project requirements before they're ultimately concluded.
-You can almost guarantee that the first version of your SoW will not be the last, no matter the amount of time you put into its development (yet another benefit of using a software to help you write it).
+You can almost guarantee that the first version of your SoW document will not be the last, no matter the amount of time you put into its development (yet another benefit of using a software to help you write it).